Seagate/cortx-test/README.md

 # cortx-test
 CORTX-TEST is an automation repository for multiple automation projects developed for LDR R2 and future versions.
-Right now (which might change in future though) it can be devided into following logical parts a) test framework. b) test execution framework. c) robot framework and d) tools (reporting, DI, clone TP, etc.,).
+Right now, it can be divided into following logical loosely coupled parts a) test framework. b) test execution framework. c) robot framework and d) tools (reporting, DI, clone TP, etc.,).

+## Start Here
 Make sure you brush up your Git knowledge if you are coming from svn or other versioning system.
 Create an Github account and a PAT, and get access to Seagate Repositories including Cortx-Test.
 Follow the link https://github.com/Seagate/cortx/blob/main/doc/github-process-readme.md to configure git on your local machine.
-It explains about raising a PR as well, however you need to get familiar with code base and documentation before raising any PR.
 Following Readme document will give you enough insights and start contributing.

+You may need a seperate client vm with any Linux Flavour to install client side pre requisites and start using automation framework.
+This VM should have connectivity to Cortx Setup.
+If you have VM/HW crunch you may use one of the node as as client as well.

 ## Get the Sources
 Clone Cortx-Test repository.
 ```
 git clone https://github.com/Seagate/cortx-test.git
 ```

 ## Git Commands
 Learn generic Git commands to make yourself comfortable with git.

 Engineers contributing to test framework should undertand the review process.
-We following the concept of upstreams and downstream.
-People should be able to checkin even when they have read access.
+We following the concept of upstreams and downstream where commits happen on your forked repository and then you can raise a PR to merge it to Seagate's Cortx-Test reporsitory.
+Memebers having write access to Cortx-Test can create server side feature branch if multiple developers are working on same feature branch.
+Team should be able to checkin even when they have read access to Seagate Repositories.

 ## Set up dev environment
+Following steps helps to setup client side env, where test framework runs.

     1. `yum update -y`